 where $I$ is the identity matrix of rank $m$, and $\boldsymbol{0}$ is a zero matrix with dimension $m\times(n-m)$.
 The next step is to find a transformation matrix $X$ such that $BX=\tilde{B}$, so that we can rewrite the optimization problem as

 subject to

 where $\tilde{\theta}=X^{-1}\theta$, $\tilde{A}=AX$, and $\tilde{\Theta}_{K}\equiv\left\{ \tilde{\theta}:MX\tilde{\theta}=\boldsymbol{1},X\tilde{\theta}\geq\boldsymbol{0}\right\} $.

 We propose a simple algorithm to find a full rank $X$.
-Since $B$ is the column-reduced form of $B$, $X$ can be seen as the elementary operation matrix used to reach the reduced form.
-For simplicity, we use the transposed matrix $B'$ and apply Gauss-Jordan elimination with partial pivoting on it to achieve row-reduced form, the exactly same procedure is also applied on an identity matrix $I$ with dimension $n\times n$, and transpose what we get at the end to construct $X$.
-Because simple row operation reserves the rank, $X$ is guaranteed to have full rank.
-Note that there may exist multiple solutions of $X$, which makes this problem computationally easier than solving an LP.
+Since $B$ is the column-reduced form of $B$, $X$ can be viewed as the matrix of elementary operation used to reach the reduced form.
+To construct $X$, we first use the transposed matrix $B'$ and apply to it Gauss-Jordan elimination with partial pivoting to achieve a row-reduced form.
+We apply the exactly same procedure to an identity matrix $I$ with dimension $n\times n$.
+Then, the transpose of the resulting matrix becomes $X$.
+Because simple row operations preserve the rank, $X$ is guaranteed to have full rank.
+Note that there may exist multiple solutions of $X$, which essentially makes this procedure computationally easier than solving an LP.